kizuhane/generate-html-template-from-database/README.md

 ```

 ## Configuration
-script have [config](/config/default.json) file in json format you can edit it to alter script functionality
+Script have [config](/config/default.json) file in json format, you can edit it to alter script functionality

 #### dbInputConfig